 |Max 30 min.||45 min.||60+ min.|

 Ski three 8 minute pieces.
-Ski for two minutes at light pressure between each piece.
+Ski for four minutes at light pressure between each piece.

-Ski six 2000 meter pieces.
-Ski for three minutes at light pressure between each 2000.
+Ski two 30 minute pieces.
+Ski for six minutes at light pressure between each piece.

 TIPS FOR SUCCESS